Sleepw4lker/CertificateToSQL/README.md

 # CertificateToSQL

-A little Hoppy Project of mine.
+A little Hobby Project of mine.
 Throw an X509Certificate Object at the Upload-Certificate.ps1 and it gets uploaded into an SQL Server, atomarizing (hopefully all) interesting data.

 Certificate Files can be converted to an X509Certificate Object with the Open-Certificate.ps1.